sia-steve/Slate/source/index.html.md

 ### Query String Parameters

-`numhosts // Optional`
+**numhosts** // Optional
-// Number of hosts to return.
+Number of hosts to return.
 The actual number of hosts returned may be less if there are insufficient active hosts.
 Optional, the default is all active hosts.

 ### JSON Response

-`"acceptingcontracts": true`
+**acceptingcontracts** | Boolean
-// true if the host is accepting new contracts.
+true if the host is accepting new contracts.

-`"collateral": "20000000000", // hastings / byte / block`
+**collateral** | hastings / byte / block
-// The maximum amount of money that the host will put up as collateral for storage that is contracted by the renter
+The maximum amount of money that the host will put up as collateral for storage that is contracted by the renter.

-`"contractprice": "1000000000000000000000000", // hastings`
+**contractprice** | hastings
-// The price that a renter has to pay to create a contract with the host.
+The price that a renter has to pay to create a contract with the host.
 The payment is intended to cover transaction fees for the file contract revision and the storage proof that the host will be submitting to the blockchain.

-`"downloadbandwidthprice": "35000000000000", // hastings / byte`
+**downloadbandwidthprice** | hastings / byte
-// The price that a renter has to pay when downloading data from the host.
+The price that a renter has to pay when downloading data from the host.

-`"firstseen": 160000, // blocks`
+**firstseen** | blocks
-// Firstseen is the last block height at which this host was announced.
+Firstseen is the last block height at which this host was announced.

-`"historicdowntime": 0`
+**historicdowntime**
-// Total amount of time the host has been offline.
+Total amount of time the host has been offline.

-`"historicfailedinteractions": 0`
+**historicfailedinteractions**
-// Number of historic failed interactions with the host.
+Number of historic failed interactions with the host.

-`"historicsuccessfulinteractions": 5`
+**historicsuccessfulinteractions**
-// Number of historic successful interactions with the host.
+Number of historic successful interactions with the host.

-`"historicuptime": 41634520900246576,`
+**historicuptime**
-// Total amount of time the host has been online.
+Total amount of time the host has been online.

-`"ipnets": [
-        "1.2.3.0",
-        "2.1.3.0"
-      ],`
+**ipnets**
-// List of IP subnet masks used by the host.
+List of IP subnet masks used by the host.
 For IPv4 the /24 and for IPv6 the /54 subnet mask is used.
 A host can have either one IPv4 or one IPv6 subnet or one of each.
 E.g. these lists are valid: [ "IPv4" ], [ "IPv6" ] or [ "IPv4", "IPv6" ].
 The following lists are invalid: [ "IPv4", "IPv4" ], [ "IPv4", "IPv6", "IPv6" ].
 Hosts with an invalid list are ignored.

-`"lasthistoricupdate": 174900, // blocks`
+**lasthistoricupdate** | blocks
-// The last time that the interactions within scanhistory have been compressed into the historic ones
+The last time that the interactions within scanhistory have been compressed into the historic ones.

-`"lastipnetchange": "2015-01-01T08:00:00.000000000+04:00"`
+**lastipnetchange** | date
-// The last time the list of IP subnet masks was updated.
+The last time the list of IP subnet masks was updated.
 When equal subnet masks are found for different hosts, the host that occupies the subnet mask for a longer time is preferred.

-`"maxcollateral": "1000000000000000000000000000", // hastings`
+**maxcollateral** | hastings
-// The maximum amount of collateral that the host will put into a single file contract.
+The maximum amount of collateral that the host will put into a single file contract.

-`"maxdownloadbatchsize": 17825792, // bytes`
+**maxdownloadbatchsize** | bytes
-// Maximum number of bytes that the host will allow to be requested by a single download request.
+Maximum number of bytes that the host will allow to be requested by a single download request.

-`"maxduration": 25920, // blocks`
+**maxduration** | blocks
-// Maximum duration in blocks that a host will allow for a file contract.
+Maximum duration in blocks that a host will allow for a file contract.
 The host commits to keeping files for the full duration under the threat of facing a large penalty for losing or dropping data before the duration is complete.
 The storage proof window of an incoming file contract must end before the current height + maxduration.

 There is a block approximately every 10 minutes. e.g. 1 day = 144 blocks

-`"maxrevisebatchsize": 17825792, // bytes`
+**maxrevisebatchsize** | bytes
-// Maximum size in bytes of a single batch of file contract revisions.
+Maximum size in bytes of a single batch of file contract revisions.
 Larger batch sizes allow for higher throughput as there is significant communication overhead associated with performing a batch upload.

-`"netaddress": "123.456.789.0:9982"`
+**netaddress**
-// Remote address of the host.
+Remote address of the host.
 It can be an IPv4, IPv6, or hostname, along with the port.
 IPv6 addresses are enclosed in square brackets.

-`"publickey": {`
+**publickey**
-// Public key used to identify and verify hosts.
+Public key used to identify and verify hosts.

-`"algorithm": "ed25519",`
+**algorithm**
-// Algorithm used for signing and verification.
+Algorithm used for signing and verification.
 Typically "ed25519".

-`"key": "RW50cm9weSBpc24ndCB3aGF0IGl0IHVzZWQgdG8gYmU="`
+**key**
-// Key used to verify signed host messages.
+Key used to verify signed host messages.

-`"publickeystring": "ed25519:1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef"`
+**publickeystring**
-// The string representation of the full public key, used when calling /hostdb/hosts.
+The string representation of the full public key, used when calling /hostdb/hosts.

-`"recentfailedinteractions": 0,`
+**recentfailedinteractions**
-// Number of recent failed interactions with the host.
+Number of recent failed interactions with the host.

-`"recentsuccessfulinteractions": 0,`
+**recentsuccessfulinteractions**
-// Number of recent successful interactions with the host.
+Number of recent successful interactions with the host.

-`"remainingstorage": 35000000000, // bytes`
+**remainingstorage** | bytes
-// Unused storage capacity the host claims it has.
+Unused storage capacity the host claims it has.

-`"revisionnumber": 12733798,`
+**revisionnumber**
-// The revision number indicates to the renter what iteration of settings the host is currently at.
+The revision number indicates to the renter what iteration of settings the host is currently at.
 Settings are generally signed.
 If the renter has multiple conflicting copies of settings from the host, the renter can expect the one with the higher revision number to be more recent.

-`"scanhistory": [
-        {
-          "success": true,
-          "timestamp": "2018-09-23T08:00:00.000000000+04:00"
-        },
-        {
-          "success": true,
-          "timestamp": "2018-09-23T06:00:00.000000000+04:00"
-        },
-        {
-          "success": true,
-          "timestamp": "2018-09-23T04:00:00.000000000+04:00"`
+**scanhistory**
-// Measurements that have been taken on the host.
+Measurements that have been taken on the host.
 The most recent measurements are kept in full detail.

-`"sectorsize": 4194304, // bytes`
+**sectorsize** | bytes
-// Smallest amount of data in bytes that can be uploaded or downloaded to or from the host.
+Smallest amount of data in bytes that can be uploaded or downloaded to or from the host.

-`"storageprice": "14000000000", // hastings / byte / block`
+**storageprice** | hastings / byte / block
-// The price that a renter has to pay to store files with the host.
+The price that a renter has to pay to store files with the host.

-`"totalstorage": 35000000000, // bytes`
+**totalstorage** | bytes
-// Total amount of storage capacity the host claims it has.
+Total amount of storage capacity the host claims it has.

-`"unlockhash": "0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789ab",`
+**unlockhash**
-// Address at which the host can be paid when forming file contracts.
+Address at which the host can be paid when forming file contracts.

-`"uploadbandwidthprice": "3000000000000", // hastings / byte`
+**uploadbandwidthprice** | hastings / byte

-`"version": "1.3.7",`
+**version**
-// The version of the host.
+The version of the host.

-`"windowsize": 144 // blocks`
+**windowsize** | blocks
-// A storage proof window is the number of blocks that the host has to get a storage proof onto the blockchain.
+A storage proof window is the number of blocks that the host has to get a storage proof onto the blockchain.
 The window size is the minimum size of window that the host will accept in a file contract.

 ## /hostdb/all [GET]